Jeevan-0198/STUDENT-ENGAGEMENT-USING-EXCEL-AND-STATISTICS/README.md

      - T-score ≤ T-critical value → Fail to reject H₀
      - P-value ≥ 0.05 → Fail to reject H₀
      - Conclusion: Engagement did not significantly increase for free students.
-   ## Error Analysis: Type I and Type II Errors
+   ## ERROR ANALYSIS: Type I and Type II Errors
    Understanding the types of errors is crucial for assessing business risks:
    - Type I Error (False Positive):
        - Rejecting H₀ when it is actually true.